Klara in the Sea

 This photo is from my passage with SV Wandoo in Indonesia 2014, when we stopped in the middle of the ocean to swim in 7000 meters deep water.

 We started doing our watches early to get a bit of sleep behind us before the dark set in.
-You never know when you are both needed on deck and the more rested you are the better you will be equipped to deal with any surprises the night might bring.
+You never know when you are both needed on deck, and the more rested you are, the better you will be equipped to deal with any surprises the night might bring.
 Besides, there is not much else to do onboard than sail, eat and sleep.

-But then suddenly, another sound broke the silence.
+But then, suddenly, another sound broke the silence.
 A voice spoke frantically on the radio in a manner that we could not make out a word of what was said.
-He kept speaking like this for a while, until another voice, in an angry Russian accent, broke in and said: “Shut up you fucking idiot” But he didn’t and we had to turn down the radio to silence the rant.
+He kept speaking like this for a while, until another voice, in an angry Russian accent, broke in and said: “Shut up, you fucking idiot” But he didn’t and we had to turn down the radio to silence the rant.

-Everyone are standing by on channel 16.
-This is the emergency channel as well as the channel to contact everyone in your vicinity.
-Once you make contact on channel 16, you are supposed to agree on a different channel and then switch to that, so that you are not in the way of everyone else needing to use channel 16.
 However, this rule is often not followed in Indonesia, and you might even sometimes hear music come through this channel.
 We once listened to someone whistle on channel 16 for a whole hour, wondering if someone’s parrot might have learned to push the button on the radio.

 Now I come to the end of our first day, I hope I have not bored you with too many humdrum anecdotes from the mundane life on a passage.

 But last, I must close my account of the day the way we close it in our logbook, noting our progress.
-For in the end that is what it really is all about; getting somewhere.
+For in the end, that is what it really is all about: getting somewhere.

 Day 2 – Power shortage caused by bird pooh